(And How To Make Your Own Chore Charts!)

 My husband and I tried every trick we could imagine to spur her along.
 Nothing worked.

-Then I recalled a post I read on Frugal Mama several months before about her mid-school-year “tune-up” to her children’s morning routine.
+Then I recalled a post I read on the no-longer-active site Frugal Mama several months before about her mid-school-year “tune-up” to her children’s morning routine.
 At the heart of the tune-up was a homemade chore chart, showing in words and pictures what needed to be done.

-The chart, modeled after one Frugal Mama’s Amy Suardi found on Audrey Schilaty’s site, used magnets to secure each fold-up flap closed when the child accomplished a task.
-Audrey’s version used laminated magnet-backed pictures that she drew, stuck on a large cookie sheet.
+The chart, modeled after one Frugal Mama’s Amy Suardi found on another website that no longer exists (Audrey Schilaty’s blog) used magnets to secure each fold-up flap closed when the child accomplished a task.
+Audrey’s version used laminated magnet-backed pictures that she drew (which you may be able to find at this link), stuck on a large cookie sheet.
 Amy’s involved flaps that one can open and close, decorated by her son.

 How hard can that be?, I thought.
 I figured making the chart would take a couple of hours at most.